Tag Archives: Backups

 Samba File Server

 We have quite a bit of high-speed SSD storage available on the pve1 server in our Proxmox cluster.
-We made this storage available as a NAS drive using the Turnkey File Server.
+We made this storage available as a NAS drive using the Turnkey Samba File Server.

-Installing the Turkey File Server
+Installing the Turkey Samba File Server

 We installed the Turnkey File Server in an LXC container that runs on our pve1 storage.
 This LSC will not be movable as it will be associated with SSD disks that are only available on pve1.
 The first step is to create a ZFS file system (zfsb) on pve1 to hold the LXC boot drive and storage.